 Thromboembolism prophylaxis, either pharmacologic or mechanical, is appropriate, particularly in the setting of inflammatory ileocecal disease.
 Prophylactic antibiotics that cover intestinal flora are given prior to skin incision.
 After induction of general anesthesia, an orogastric tube and urinary catheter are placed.

 A beanbag can be placed under the patient to facilitate positioning.
 With true ileal or ileocecal disease, simple supine positioning is adequate.
 If more of the ascending colon is involved and there is a possibility of having to mobilize the hepatic flexure, the patient should be placed into a low lithotomy position with Allen stirrups.
 Each ankle, knee, and opposite shoulder should be aligned.
 No pressure should be placed on the peroneal nerves or calves.
 The angle between the thigh and the plane of the bed should not be more than 10 degrees.
 Any greater hip flexion will limit the range of motion for instrumentation.
 Excessive hip extension may lead to an anterior dislocation of the hip.

 Each elbow (ulnar nerve) is covered with a gel pad, and both arms are tucked in at the side of the patient.
 The beanbag is carefully cradled above both shoulders and around the arms to prevent the patient from falling while in extreme Trendelenburg.
 A gel pad covered by a towel is placed on the upper chest.
-Tape is placed under the bed, over each shoulder, and across ...
+Tape is placed under the bed, over each ...